Saransh-cpp/Saransh-cpp.github.io/_pages/projects.md

   </colgroup>
   <tr>
     <td style="text-align:justify; padding-bottom: 20px; padding-right: 30px">An Augmented Reality shooting game, built with Google ARCore SDK and Google Sceneform SDK. <br> <br>
+    The sceneform SDK was injected externally in the app (due to the deprecation) and hence, this repository has more Java code than the Kotlin code.
+A lot if changes were made to the sceneform SDK itself, to make it compatible with AndroidX and other new updates. <br> <br>
+    The game spawns 20 spheroids in the real world which the users can shoot with an AR bullet.
+    LeaderBoard.
+It also provides a real-time leaderboard to all the users.
+FirestoreRecyyclerView is used to bind all the live data into a RecyclerView.
   </td>
     <td><img style="float: right; width:100%" src="../assets/img/popitup-logo-not-transparent.png"></td>
     <td></td>